Restaurant shooting victim posted ‘date night’ photo before his death; New details on suspect’s arrest

 Daniel Almanzar, 51, took the selfie inside Coconuts Wing Cantina in Socorro about five hours before investigators say he was shot in the head following a dispute with another patron.

-According to an affidavit obtained by KTSM, Almanzar was found on the floor of the restaurant when Socorro police arrived at the scene shortly after 10:30 p.m.
+According to an affidavit obtained by KTSM 9 News, Almanzar was found on the floor of the restaurant when Socorro police arrived at the scene shortly after 10:30 p.m. on Wednesday.

 The documents states witnesses told investigators Almanzar had gotten into a verbal argument with the shooting suspect, 43-year-old Neftali Martinez.